 It is always such a vibe when it comes time to meet up, discuss, learn, with all our members during our knowledge share & networking events such as – After Office Hours.

-The event open to the public event is held every last Thursday of the month, and we co-host it alongside great and inspiring African business leaders.
-The prolific speakers share their life stories that made them who they are today at any of our 3 locations.
+The event is open to the public event is held every last Thursday of the month, and we co-host it alongside great and inspiring African business leaders.
+The prolific speakers share the life stories that made them who they are today at any of our 3 locations.